nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

 <br>
 Hello there!
 Long time no see!
 Suppose you are a financial advisor looking for an easier life.
-In that case, the LongTimeNoSee (LTNS) app is just the right tool you need!
+In that case, the LTNS  app is just the right tool you need!

 The LTNS app is not just any other tool.
 It is an intelligent tool.
 Having surveyed countless financial advisors, we sympathize with your need for a way to manage clients, policies, and events!
 Therefore, the LTNS app strategically revolves around three stunning features!
-They are **client, policy, and event management!** Just the right tools you need to be the best financial advisor out there!
+They are **Client, Policy, and Event Management!** Just the right tools you need to be the best financial advisor out there!

 Furthermore, with the in-built **[Command Line Interface](#command-line-interface-cli) (CLI)**, the LTNS app has revolutionized information access.
 To access any information you need, simply type into the CLI, and the information appears right in front of you!

 So, what are you waiting for?
-Start revolutionizing your financial advising journey [here](#tutorial)!
+Start revolutionizing your financial advising journey today!

 # Table of Contents
 1. [Quickstart](#quick-start)